 Azomite should be added to your soil or regular decomposing compost and not into your Compost Teas.

-Most of these minerals are too heavy for bacteria to absorb abd they need to be broken down by fungi in the soil.
+Most of these minerals are too heavy for bacteria to absorb and they need to be broken down by fungi in the soil.

 Zeolite